code-tofu/playground_useBatch/NOTES.md

 > A RepeatStatus enumeration conveys information to the caller of the repeat operations about whether any work remains.
 > In the preceding example, we return RepeatStatus.CONTINUABLE, to show that

+Transitions
 - next
 - on - if equals
 - from - else if
 - to - then

 > Duplicate step detected in execution of job.
 If either step fails, both will be executed again on restart

+- a tasklet will be repeated until the status is finished
+- changing job name or tasklet CLI params name/value allows job to re-run (job parameters different)
+- "backup" step will mark job as completed (i.e. cannot retry)

+- jackson requires getter/setters
+- parameterize the chunk so that the fluent chain can infer the types
+- `writer.setMethodName("save")` will save/or update for same primary key

+- ?
+Normalising a database